 Tips for budget travelers

 If you are traveling to Tokyo on a budget, you might want to check out the restaurants nearby Tsukiji market.
-I had a tasty lunch at the restaurant named Sushi Katsura (すしかつら) and it was really tasty.
+I had a tasty lunch at a lovely little restaurant named Sushi Katsura (すしかつら) and it was delightful and very affordable.

 Chill at Ueno Park

 Ueno is a lovely park located near Ueno station in the heart of Tokyo with different sections including a zoo.
 Ueno park is home to numerous statues, shrines and especially the beautiful Shinobazu Pond where you can rent a boat and row around.

 The beautiful trees and other surrounding nature make the park a good place to escape the urban congestion of Tokyo.
 The tranquil serenity of this park offers a stark contrast to the outside commotion.

 During springtime, this park is a great spot to see Sakura – the infamous Japanese cherry blossom trees – in full glorious bloom.